-(b) A licensee may designate multiple grow areas at a registered premises but those spaces must be separated by a physical boundary such as an interior wall or by at least eight feet of open space.
+(b) a licensee may designate multiple cultivation areas at a registered premises but each cultivation area must be separated by a physical boundary such as an interior wall or by at least eight feet of open space;

 (8) A licensee must have a written security plan maintained on the registered premises that safeguards against theft, diversion, or tampering of marijuana items both on the registered premises and during transit.